jjvanzon/JJ.MedsUseInfographic/README.md

 ----------------------
 * Programmed with Visual Studio Community 2019.
 * The solutions might only build when cloning another repository too: JJ.Framework. ([https://github.com/jjvanzon/JJ.Framework](https://github.com/jjvanzon/JJ.Framework))
-* It should be cloned to a folder "..\JJs Software\JJ.Framework" relative to this folder.
+* It should be cloned to a folder 'JJ.Framework' that would be right next to your 'JJ.SaveText' repository clone.
-* Sorry for the hassle.
 * First maybe build JJ.Framework.sln or perhaps NuGet-restoring it is enough.
 * Then the solution in this repository may build.